Test, Inspection & Maintenance

 Professional LED fixtures run cool, so they are far less prone to heat related damage, but they still need to be PAT tested, normally once a year.

-The electrical supply should be periodically checked, normally annually, to ensure correct fusing, earth bonding, etc.
+The electrical supply should be periodically checked, normally annually, to ensure correct fusing, continuity, polarity, earth bonding, insulation resistance, etc.

-Any lifting equipment, including winches, ropes, pulleys, etc needs to be inspected, at least once a year under the requirements of LOLER (Lifting Operations and Lifting Equipment Regulations 1998).
+Any lifting equipment, including winches, ropes, pulleys, etc needs to be inspected, at least once a year under the requirements of LOLER (Lifting Operations and Lifting Equipment Regulations).

 All overhead equipment, including fixed lighting rigs, curtain tacks, etc should be periodically inspected to ensure that the suspension method is safely installed and remains fit for purpose.

 As experienced stage & lighting suppliers and installers we are happy to provide advice on what needs to be checked, or to undertake this work for you.
 The FAQ section below should answer some of the most common questions.

 If you’d like more information or a quotation, please call for details or complete the enquiry form below.

 Frequently Asked Questions

 Is it a legal requirement to test stage lighting?